Paranormal Activity (franchise): Paranormal Activity: The Ghost Dimension (2015)

 Set in December 2013, the film follows the Fleeges, a family of three who, after having relocated to a house in Santa Rosa, California, discover several tapes, set in 1992, that show Katie and Kristi in the midst of their initiation ritual to enter a demonic coven.
 The family begins to be haunted by the demon when the daughter, Leila, is targeted as she was born on the same date as Hunter from Paranormal Activity 2.
 Along with normal recorders, the family also discovers a unique video recorder that can visibly show supernatural happenings, which they use to record the increasing paranormal activities.

 Paranormal Activity: Next of Kin (2021)

-A seventh installment, Next of Kin, was directed by William Eubank with a script by Christopher Landon.
+A seventh and final installment, Next of Kin, was directed by William Eubank with a script by Christopher Landon.
 Originally scheduled for release on March 19, 2021, the film was delayed to October 29.
 Due to the negative impact of the COVID-19 pandemic on cinema, the project skipped its theatrical release and was instead released via streaming, as a Paramount+ exclusive film.
-This installment features a teenage girl named Margot who, alongside her group of friends, attempt to make a documentary on an Amish community to try and find out more about Margot's mysterious past, only for them to discover the horrific secrets the town holds.
-Although not addressing the events of its six predecessors, Next of Kin does still have a slight connection by featuring the same demon and overarching antagonist Tobi, otherwise known as Asmodeus from the Book of Tobit.
+Set in March 2021, it follows a young woman named Margot who, alongside her small film crew, attempts to make a documentary on an Amish community to try and find out more about Margot's mysterious past, only for them to discover the horrific secrets the town holds.